Zwyx/vscode-autoclosetabs/README.md

 - `nowhere-except-included`: the extension will automatically close unused tabs only in the workspaces present in the `Included` list.

 The default value is `everywhere-except-excluded`.

+> Note: this way of activating tab auto-closing allows you to do it on a per project/workspace basis, without relying on a project's `.vscode/settings.json` file, as this file is often committed and shared with collaborators.

 ### `autoclosetabs.excludedWorkspaces`